 Know the Facts

-Outdoor dining is safer than indoor dining because poor ventilation, enclosed spaces, and prolonged exposure all increase the risk of the spread of COVID-19.
+Outdoor dining is safer than indoor dining because of poor ventilation, enclosed spaces, and prolonged exposure all increase the risk of the spread of COVID-19.
 According to recent research conducted on virus transmission through fomites (infected surfaces or objects), stricter indoor hygiene measures, including regular disinfection, do not guarantee safety.
 An infected person in an enclosed space is almost 20 times more likely to transmit the virus than if they were outside.

 But popular propane patio heaters can make outdoor dining unpalatable for eco-minded eaters.
 Experts estimate that propane-heating a roughly 800-square-foot patio from November to March could emit as much CO2 as a car circling the Earth three times.
 Many European countries have even banned them due to unsavory fossil fuel consumption.